 Each book has a call number that consists of letters, whole numbers, and sometimes a decimal number.
 Each call number is arranged into at least two lines.
 The first line is referred to as the top line.
 The second line always begins directly after the cutter symbol.
 A cutter symbol is a period followed by a letter.

-Alma takes LC classification information from the holdings level.
+Alma takes LC classification information from the holdings record for the Physical Items subject area and from the bibliographic record for the LC Classifications field in other subject areas.
 Alma stores four levels in the LC classification dimension.
 For example:

 - PS American literature

 - PS501-689 Collections of American literature

 - PS537-574 By region

 - PS538-549 North